Michele Miscavige, the wife of Scientology leader David Miscavige, hasn't been seen in more than a decade. There's plenty of cause for concern.

 Who Is Shelly Miscavige?

 Born Michele Diane Barnett on January 18, 1961, Michele “Shelly” Miscavige’s life was intertwined with Scientology from the beginning.
-According to Vanity Fair, her parents were ardent adherents of Scientology who left Miscavige and her sister in Scientology founder L. Ron Hubbard’s care.
+Her parents were ardent adherents of Scientology who left Miscavige and her sister in Scientology founder L. Ron Hubbard’s care.

 In that capacity, Miscavige spent most of her childhood aboard Hubbard’s ship, the Apollo.
 Starting at the age of 12, Miscavige worked within a subset of Hubbard’s Sea Org.
 Membership called the Commodore’s Messengers Organization.
 She and other teenage girls helped take care of Hubbard, the Commodore himself.